matluuk/IoT-miniproject-2/README.md

 # Project idea

-The idea of this project is to develop a simple location tracker for a bike.
+The idea of this project is to develop a simple location tracker for a bike/e-scooter.

 The device should be able to work multiple days continuosly.